MattiKemp/Lift-OS/README.md

 The first commit was written in a little over a week so there is a lot of bad and unused code throughout.
 In further iterations these will be removed and code will be refractored.

+Major things to be done:
+- properly organize the project so that it isn't a jumbled mess of files and directories.
+- properly credit the libraries and tutorials used.